 The D’Youville College mission’s emphasis on leadership and service to the community is reflected in the pharmacy program.
 Students will practice leadership skills while working collaboratively with their colleagues and the faculty on problem sets, case analyses, and class and service projects.
 Through class exercises and practice experiences the new pharmacy program will teach students to care for patients and communities.

-Graduates of the D’Youville College School of Pharmacy’s Class of 2014 had a 96% pass rate on the North American Licensure Exam (NAPLEX), which exceeds both the New York State and National averages.
-The same graduates had a 100% pass rate on the Multistate Pharmacy Jurisprudence Exam (MPJE), ranking them number one in New York State and in the country.
-98% of the graduates from the D’Youville College School of Pharmacy’s Class of 2014 had either a pharmacy position or a Post-Graduate Year 1 Residency upon graduation.
+Graduates of the D’Youville College School of Pharmacy’s Classes of 2014 and 2015 had a 93.15% average first-time pass rate on the North American Licensure Exam (NAPLEX), which exceeds both the New York State and National averages.
+The same graduates had a 97.06% average first-time pass rate on the Multistate Pharmacy Jurisprudence Exam (MPJE),which also exceeds both the New York State and National averages.
+The 2015 graduates had an 89% first-time pass rate on the Part III portion of the New York State Pharmacists Board Exam, which is higher than the state average.
+100% of the graduates from the D’Youville College School of Pharmacy’s Classes of 2014 and 2015 had either a pharmacy position or a Post-Graduate Year 1 Residency upon graduation.

 |Course Title||Semester Hours||Quarter Hours|